Signal-K/Silfur/docs/FlaskProcess.md

 * `./api` -> Demo api that will be merged into `./frontend/server` later

 Flask app in `./` should be merged with api in `./api` once finished

+## Database information
+Right now, in `./api` we're using the `flask-sqlalchemy` module for data stores, however we're going to switch to a hybrid of Mongo, Moralis with a relational component once this POC is completed.